 A survey of Christian history and theology from 1517 to the present, with special emphasis on the major social, cultural, and theological developments within Christianity or that have had significant impact on Christianity.
-Prerequisites for undergraduates: REL 100, REL 102 or REL 200, REL 300.
+Prerequisites for undergraduates: REL 100, REL 200, or REL 300.
 (REL 532 is equivalent to PHIL 532.)